mheap/nexmo-developer/_api/sms/us-short-codes/alerts/subscription.md

 ## Authentication information

-If you are not using applications, you use the following parameters for calls to Nexmo API:
+If you are not using applications, you use the following parameters for calls to Vonage API:

 Parameter | Description
 -- | --